astriaorg/dev-cluster/docs/astria.md

 ```
 Once everything has spin up you will see a new block explorer for your new rollup.

-You can now deploy transaction to that rollup as well independent from the first!
+You can now deploy transaction to that rollup independently.
 In the `evm-test-data` directory open a new terminal and run the following:
 ```
 just generate-transactions <rollup_name> <network_id>
 ```
 As before, this command will deploy test transaction data to your new rollup.
-You can also go back to your other terminal window for the test data deployment on the default rollup and rerun `just generate-transactions` command.
+You can also go back to your original terminal window for the test data deployment on the default rollup and rerun the `just generate-transactions` command.
 If you switch back and forth between the default block explorer window and your new rollup window, you will see transactions showing up on each rollup independently!

-You may be asking, "What are the limitations here?
-How many rollups can I deploy?"
-In short, as many as your hardware can handle!
-You just need to pick different rollup names and network ids.
+The only limitations to running numerous rollups are the following:
+ - Can your hardware handle it
+ - There are no rollup name and network id clashes

 ### What's Going on Under the Hood?
 One last thing to mention is what is actually happening when you deploy a new rollup in the dev-cluster.
 When you you deploy a new rollup the only new containers that are getting spun up in the cluster are a new rollup node, a conductor, block explorer, and faucet.
 Only one instance of the shared sequencer and the DA layer remain running and the transactions from all the rollups are collectively getting run though those networks.
 This can be shown in the following diagram: